stefwalter/blog/content/cockpit/protocol-interaction.md

 Now we're ready to play ...
 Well almost.

 The very first control message sent to and from `cockpit-bridge` shuld be an `"init"` message containing a version number.
-Currently that version number is `0` to indicate that protocol is not yet stable:
+That version number is `1` for the forseeable future.

 <pre>

 {
   "command": "init",
-  "version": 0
+  "version": 1
 }
 </pre>